 Some examples of assistive technology that I use with low vision include:

-- No-tech/low-tech items like high contrast labels and magnifying glasses (items that do not require a batter or power source)
+- No-tech/low-tech items like high contrast labels and magnifying glasses (items that do not require a battery or power source)

 - Mid-tech items like scanners and modified keyboards (items that connect to another device)